deankoch/wxArchive/README.md

 ## Grids

-All resampled data use coordinates from the LCC projection, matching the 13km RAP grid.
+All outputs use coordinates from the LCC projection, matching the 13km RAP grid.
 The projection WKT is as follows:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~